Glebuar/boomi-mcp-server/README.md

 ## Usage

-Set your Boomi credentials using environment variables or a `.env` file:
+Set your Boomi credentials using environment variables or a `.env` file (copy the provided `.env.example` and fill in your values):

 ```bash
 BOOMI_ACCOUNT=...